AhiGram/.github/profile/README.md

 # AhiGram ✨

-Modified Telegram for Android with focus on privacy and special features 🔥.
+Modified Telegram for Android and PC with focus on privacy and special features 🔥.

 ## 📥 Links
 - **News:** [@AhiGram](https://t.me/AhiGram)